-Projected and Recent Changes in Nebraska High School Graduates by Race/Ethnicity
+Projected and Recent Changes in Nebraska Public High School Graduates by Race/Ethnicity

-- Although the number of graduates from Nebraska high schools is projected to increase only 1.5% over the next decade, minority students, especially Hispanics, are projected to account for much higher percentages of the graduates from the state's public schools in 2018-2019 than they did in 2002-2003, as illustrated in Figure 1.1.a.4.
+• The number of graduates from Nebraska public high schools is projected to increase 6.4% over the next decade.
+Over this period, minority students, especially Hispanics, are projected to account for much higher percentages of the graduates from the state's public schools in 2018-2019 than they did in 2002-2003, as illustrated in Figure 1.1.a.4.
 This is projected to be the case, despite the fact that Hispanic students tend to graduate from high school at lower rates than white and Asian students.
-Conversely, white non-Hispanics are projected to account for a significantly lower percentage of the students who will graduate from Nebraska's public high schools in 2018-2019. - Figure 1.1.a.4
+Conversely, white non-Hispanics are projected to account for a significantly lower percentage of the students who will graduate from Nebraska's public high schools in 2018-2019.